Darth Maul: Lightsaber

-Darth Maul is known for his use of a dual-bladed lightsaber, which he wields similar to a bo-staff.
-In Star Wars: Episode I – The Phantom Menace, the prop for his lightsaber was made of resin, cast over a metal rod to which the dueling blades were attached.
+Darth Maul is known for his use of a red double-bladed lightsaber, which he wields similar to a Bō, or staff.
+In Star Wars: Episode I – The Phantom Menace, the prop for his lightsaber was made of resin, cast over a metal rod to which the two blades were attached.

+Vehicles

+Darth Maul pilots a modified FC-20 speeder bike called Bloodfin and his personal starship, a heavily modified Star Courier called Scimitar (also known as the Sith Infiltrator).
+After his defeat during the Battle of Naboo, his former master reclaims the ship.